Ajay3821/ajay_demo/README.md

 # ajay_demo
-This is a demo for git and GitHub class
+This is a demo for git and GitHub class.